 Even though I was in the nursing profession for several years before having my children, I don’t believe that witnessing a death ever becomes easy.
 Working closely with patients in the medical field naturally tends to expose you to death, especially when working with geriatric patients.

 As an example: just a few weeks ago, my 93-year-old mother in law passed away.
 I was grateful that she was lovingly surrounded by family and medical staff in the ICU as she drew her final breath.
 I witnessed as family members held her hands and expressed their love and appreciation for her.
 Collectively they sang her favorite hymns and said prayers over her.
 She had a peaceful passing.
 Even though she had 93 years on this earth, saying “Goodbye” is always tough.
 Death is hard.
 Life is too.

 Because my mother in law’s death is so fresh, I have been reflecting and asking myself this question: “How can we be helpful to those who are grieving?”

 1. Ask First!

 When someone is grieving, do not assume that you know what is best for them.
 Do not assume that your actions will be perceived as helpful.
 For example, one widower’s sister decided to clean out his deceased wife’s closet while he was away from home for the day.
 She thought she would save her brother some heartache by donating his wife’s clothing to a local charity.
-Because she assumed and didn’t ask him first, her well-meaning attempt backfired and threw her brother into a state of anxiety and depression.
+Because she assumed and didn’t ask him first, her well-meaning attempt backfired and threw her brother into a state of angst.

 2. The Right Questions.